Kia-Lok/ST1131-Assigment2-Linear-Modeling/README.md

 Through the process, we noted that the linear relationship between resale price and the chosen response variables are weak and not very responsive to data transformation.
 The final linear model only transformed resale price.
 We suspect that a non-linear approach will yield potentially much better results.

-We note the pros and cons of this method:
+We note the pros and cons of this method

 Pros:
 - Linear Modelling allows for exact reconstruction of the model used
 - Understand the relationship between data categories better through trial-and-error process

 Cons:
 - Very time-consuming, with any improvement being uncertain
 - Some problems are ill-suited for a linear solution